 Inside areas include a climb area, baby area, story books, messy area and snack table.
 The baby area has some baby toys and is laid out on a soft mat and blankets.

-We provide snacks like fruit, bread sticks and dry cereal to eat, water for the children to drink and tea and coffee for the grown-ups who bring them.
-You are also welcome to bring your own snack.
+We provide snacks like fruit, bread sticks and dry cereal to eat, water for the children to drink and tea and coffee for the adults who bring them.
+You are also welcome to bring your own snack to eat at our snack table.
 We are a nut free school so no nuts please.

-At the end of each session we ask all the grown-ups and children to help tidy the toys away and then for the last ten minutes we sing some songs and maybe have a story.
+Towards the end of each session we ask all the adults and children to help tidy the toys away and then for the last ten minutes we sing some songs and maybe have a story.
 Learning rhyme and songs is one of the great ways to give children some skills to help learn to read.

 Come along and we will make you welcome.